johnsonchmatc/madisoncollege_ruby_on_rails/Labs/lab12.md

   password: root
 ```

-We'll need to create a application.yml file in var/www/shared/config with the correct values for your application.
+We'll need to create an application.yml file in var/www/shared/config with the correct values for your application.

 ```
 production: